a1exxd0/HaDoLibrary/README.md

 Supports models for:
  - Deep Neural Networks
+ - Convolutional Neural Networks

 Will support soon:
- - Convolutional Neural Networks
  - RNN Networks
  - LSTM Networks
  - Transformer Networks

 Example usages are stored in src folder to run.
 See "XorModel.cpp", for example.

-# Usage
+# Quickstart
 You'll need the Eigen library inside of your project, as well as everything in the HaDo/ subdirectory.
 See the Makefile for a general idea of how to compile it all.
 Use "-fopenmp" for compilation with multithreading enabled, if you have OpenMP installed on your system.
 The MakeFile provided gives an example using 'make omp' as a target.

 You could have for an example file structure: